Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 14.4% of the Nuggets' attempted field goals, as he's averaging 14.8 per contest.

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.
+- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Allowing 111.6 points per contest, the Suns are the sixth-ranked team in the league defensively.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.

-- On the boards, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the league.

-- In terms of assists, the Suns have allowed 23.4 per game, third in the NBA.
+- Conceding 23.4 assists per game, the Suns are the third-ranked team in the NBA.

-- Looking at 3-pointers, the Suns are ranked third in the NBA, conceding 11.4 makes per game.
+- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.

 Nikola Jokic vs. the Suns